chromaui/learnstorybook.com/content/visual-testing-handbook/react/en/vtdd.md

 ### 5. Iterate

-If we were unhappy with our implementation in step 4, we could go back to step 3 and keep working on it.
+If we weren't satisfied with our implementation in step 4, we could go back to step 3 and keep working on it.
 If we’re satisfied, then it’s time to build the next state.
-Perhaps we’d tackle the `paginated` test state and try to add the “load more” button.
+Perhaps we’d add the “load more” button to the `Paginated` story.

-As we iterate through this process, we should keep checking each state to ensure that our final implementation correctly handles our test states (not just the last one we worked on!)
+As we iterate through this workflow, regularly check each story to ensure that the final implementation correctly handles each test state and not just the last one we worked on.

-## Next up: learn how to automate visual testing
+## Learn how to automate visual testing

-We're not done yet!
-In the next chapter, we’ll see how we can automate the VTDD process with Chromatic, a free publishing service made by the Storybook maintainers.
+In the next chapter, we’ll see how we can automate the VTDD process with [Chromatic](https://chromatic.com/), a free visual testing service made by the Storybook maintainers.